-The Schwarzschild radius (or gravitational radius) is the radius of a black hole's event horizon, according to Karl Schwarzschild's solution to Einstein's field equation.
-It is a function of mass and is directly proportional to it.
+The Schwarzschild radius (sometimes RS) is the radius of a (simple) black hole's event horizon, according to Karl Schwarzschild's solution to Einstein's field equation.
+More specifically, the radius of the event horizon of a non-rotating black hole.
+Rotation or electric charge would modify it.
+The Schwarzschild radius is a function of mass and is directly proportional to it:

-It places a limit on how small an object of a given mass can be without becoming a black hole, but somewhat larger objects can collapse into black holes if their structure is insufficiently "strong" to support the given mass (i.e., they produce insufficient pressure), or if some spherical sub-portion of the object exceeds that portion's Schwarzschild density, the density that implies a mass is within its Schwarzschild radius.
+The Schwarzschild radius places a limit on how small an object of a given mass can be without becoming a black hole, but somewhat larger objects may collapse into black holes if their structure is insufficiently "strong" to support the given mass (i.e., they produce insufficient pressure, which depends on the equation of state).
+A black hole appears if any spherical sub-portion of an object exceeds that portion's Schwarzschild density, the density that implies a mass is within its corresponding Schwarzschild radius.

 The term Schwarzschild diameter naturally means twice the Schwarzschild radius.